 How to Build a Smart Home App

-We live in a world where things like house chores, security assurance, coffee making, etc., can be done by smart home devices.
-Companies like yours that deliver such products to the world make it a more convenient place.
-They help people focus on more important things by saving much time and increasing safety for them.
+We live in a world where things like house chores, security assurance, and even making coffee can be done by smart home devices.
+Companies like yours that deliver such products to the world make it a more convenient place and help people focus on more important things by saving time and increasing safety.

 - Should you stick to BLE, Wi-Fi or another data protocol?